Your cart is currently empty!

 What a difference a day makes!
 Looking back on articles about remote work, working from home, you will find a lot has shifted.
 Let’s take a look back.
 Iris Shamble wrote this first piece back in 2007.
-Much of what she writes is even more relevant and prevalent now that we have all had the experience of COVID-19 shutdown in 2020 and the virtual realities of doing Corporate America plus family plus kids online with school and more, all at home.
+Much of what she writes is even more relevant and prevalent now that we have all had the experience of COVID-19 shutdown in 2020 and the virtual realities of doing work plus family plus kids at home.

 Working at home is not new; it existed in the Middle Ages and during the Renaissance.
 According to one survey, about 40 percent of the total work force is either work-at-home, or self-employed.
 This is projected to rise about 20 percent each year.